The Olson Boys

-I was the youngest of three boys in a fairly poor family so I know a few things about hand-me-downs.
+I was the youngest of three boys in a small farm family, so I know a few things about hand-me-downs.
 We were young kids during the Second World War when there were shortages of many things.
 We learned to get maximum mileage out of everything from shoes to food items.
-The early 1950’s weren’t much different, times were hard.
+The early 1950s weren’t much different; times were hard.

-Physical anthropologist Eric Trinkaus believe there is evidence that the use of shoes began in the period between 40,000 and 26000 years ago, that’s a lot of shoes.
+Physical anthropologist Eric Trinkaus believes there is evidence that the use of shoes began between 40,000 and 26000 years ago.
+That is a lot of shoes.
 I imagine millions of others with older brothers have walked a mile in my shoes.